HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

   )
 }}

 We see Hugo leading the Pre-rendering category by a sizable margin for the past 3 years.
-Hugo is known for being a fast and flexible SSG with a community that values performance so it’s not surprising to see it at the top of the list.
+Hugo is known for being a fast and flexible SSG with a community that values performance so it's not surprising to see it at the top of the list.

 Next.js continues its dominance on the web and is steadily closing the gap on Hugo in the Pre-rendering category.
-It’s worth noting that with our scoring, we’re considering almost all known Hugo sites as Pre-rendered, whereas Next.js needs multiple indicators to be considered Pre-rendered.
+It's worth noting that with our scoring, we're considering almost all known Hugo sites as Pre-rendered, whereas Next.js needs multiple indicators to be considered Pre-rendered.

 Meanwhile, Jekyll, Gatsby, and Hexo have seen stable or declining usage in the Pre-rendered category, which reflects the reduced development going into these frameworks.

-Docusaurus is on a steady rise which is impressive considering it’s only used for documentation.
+Docusaurus is on a steady rise which is impressive considering it's only used for documentation.

 The real stand out here is Astro though which grew 3x in 2024\!
-It’s now a major player in the Pre-rendered category and could become the dominant framework if this trend continues.
+It's now a major player in the Pre-rendered category and could become the dominant framework if this trend continues.

-Let’s take a look at the Hybrid category:
+Let's take a look at the Hybrid category:

 {{ figure_markup(
   image="hybrid-static-site-generators.png",